 Cloud storage has changed how we manage data, offering flexible and scalable options for businesses.
 Companies can choose between public and private cloud storage.
 Each has its own benefits, and the right choice depends on your needs.

-To save on storage costs, use smart tactics.
-Choose the right storage class, like S3 Standard-IA for data you don’t use often.
+Use smart tactics to save on storage costs.
+Choose the right storage class, like S3 Standard-IA, for data you don’t use often.
 Use lifecycle policies to move data automatically.
 Regular checks can find data you don’t need, helping you save money.

 Data Usage and Access Control